5 MINUTES WITH: Margaret Timony, Executive Director, DCAT

 Q. Will programs and events typically scheduled during DCAT Week change at all?

 Timony (DCAT): We certainly hope not.
 However, a lot can happen in the coming months, so we plan with a certain amount of flexibility.
 Again, our Education Committee is planning its high-level program offerings, including Pharma Industry Outlook with Graham Lewis of IQVIA.
-Our Supply Management Committee will present the first program of its new series of education sessions with DCAT’s newest partner, The Broad School of Supply Chain Management, Michigan State University.
+Our Supply Management Committee will present the first program of its new series of education sessions with DCAT’s newest partner, The Broad College of Business, Department of Supply Chain Management, Michigan State University.
 Our Member Companies will not want to miss this program on “Supply Chain Digitalization, Business Analytics & Technology Applications.”

 Our Alliance for Industry Women Committee will host its annual Women’s Networking Breakfast on Wednesday morning, March 23.
-This year will feature speaker Jeanne Chatzky, who is a financial guru, and CEO and co-founder of HerMoney.
+This year will feature speaker Jean Chatzky, who is a financial guru, and CEO and co-founder of HerMoney.
 We will also have our Member Company Announcement Forum and Research and Benchmarking Presentation.
 In addition to our popular Member Reception, we are planning a few more opportunities for Member Companies to network and catch up on some lost time.

 The Annual Dinner is also still on!
 We are currently finalizing plans and working with the New York Hilton Midtown and all of our hotel partners on requirements or any regulations mandated by the City of New York.